bakito/k8s-event-logger-operator/README.md

   serviceAccount: "sa" # optional - if a custom ServiceAccount should be used for the pod.
 Default ServiceAccount is automatically created

+  ImagePullSecrets: # optional - list of references to secrets to use for pulling the image.
+    - name: name

   logFields: # optional - map if custom log field names.
 Key then log field name / Value: the reflection fields to the value within the struct corev1.Event https://github.com/kubernetes/api/blob/master/core/v1/types.go
     - name: name
       path: